-Ask 100 New Orleanians what they think of the people who disagree with them about the best local pizza place, and they’re likely to say things like, “If you don’t think ‘x’ is the best pizza place in the city, then you don’t know a damn thing about pizza!”
+Ask 100 New Orleanians what they think of the people who disagree with them about the best local pizza place, and they’re likely to say things like, “If you don’t think ‘x’ is the best pizza place in the New Orleans, then you don’t know a damn thing about pizza!”

 Or, “If you don’t like ‘y’ pizza then you might as well just eat Little Caesars because whatever you like sucks just as bad as you do.”

 Or — my favorite personal favorite — “You should be ashamed of yourself.”